 Having entered 2020 with a strong financial foundation, we were focused on fuelling top-down and broad organisational change to enhance growth and returns across all our portfolios.
-This vision and philosophy are encompassed in the theme of our 2020 Annual Report Fuelling Change, determination to unlock new platforms
+This vision and philosophy are encompassed in the theme of our 2020 Annual Report Fuelling Change, Driving Growth.
+It reflects our determination to unlock new platforms - digital, non-conventional and traditional to meet our customers' needs and to improve our service capability, as well as the growth and results trajectory of the Corporation.